joel-janser/CPP-ENGINE/README.md

 The combination of the C++-Engine with the standardised software production would allow C++ developers to create their own visual 2D or 3D-components based on C++ with an easy-to-understand Rendering Engine, optimized for 2D rendering.

-# Why is the CSS Box Model not good for designers and programmers
+# Why not use HTML and the CSS-Box Model?

 In the CSS Box Model the margin and padding used define numbers which define distances to points with no meaning.
 When two objects have natural distances, the nature would use this natural distance to a point with meaning and not an artificial point.
 When a graphic looks good (e.g. an icon) with a certain area around itself, it means that this area must be free from other boxes with this number and not this number + a maybe unkown number.
 And the uncertainty is because the designers do not know while define the component, what other components are used or introduced.